buttheadbob/MDK-SE/Handling-configuration-and-storage.md

     // Then the final value
     _textToOutput = _ini.Get("demo", "textToOutput").ToString();

-    // If the configuration says that the text should be added immediately if (_outputNow)
+    // If the configuration says that the text should be added immediately, so we
+    // tell the programmable block to run itself once automatically. if (_outputNow)
     {
-        Output();
+        Runtime.UpdateFrequency = UpdateFrequency.Once;
     }
 }